About HealthScout

 • Biomarkers (e.g. EGFR mutation, ER status, PD-L1 expression)

-Make sure to carefully review the eligibility criteria of any matched trials, since we don't have all the information about the patient.
+Make sure to carefully review the eligibility criteria of any matched trials, since we don't have all the information about the patient such as other medical issues.

-Do you match based on specific mutations like EGFR exon 20 insertion or BRAF D594G?
+Do you match based on specific mutations/subtypes like EGFR exon 20 insertion or BRAF D594G?

 Can I be updated about new features and cancer types?